The symbolism used and the special iconography consisted of, among other things

 'O Sariputra, The Sandhabhasya of the Tathagatas is very difficult '(Saddharmapundarika or Lotus Sutra (Bib.
 Budh., 1912).

-The '' Sandhyabhasa '' ('language of light and darkness') is a twilight language that has traditionally obscured the transmission of esoteric teachings.
-The twilight language served once to obscure the knowledge as well as to increase the intuition of the pupils.
+The '' Sandhyabhasa '' ('language of light and darkness') is a twilight language that has traditionally veiled the transmission of esoteric teachings.
+The twilight language served once to code the knowledge as well as to increase the intuition of the pupils.

 The initiates were anxious to protect the teachings from immature students and from the practitioners of the black path.
-An allegorical secret symbolism was therefore common not only in Tantric Shivaism but also in the Puranas and Vedas.
+An allegorical secret symbolism was therefore common not only in Tantric Shivaism but also in the Puranas and in the Vedas.

 The word gaṇḍa in the Gandavyuha - Sutra also means 'a language with double meaning'.

 The Hevajra Tantra teaches that there is a secret language and the great convention of the Yoginis, which can not be unraveled by the Shravakas and others.

-Thai bhikkhu Buddhadasa as having explored the importance of symbolic language in the Pali Canon in a number of lectures and publications.
+Thai bhikkhu Buddhadasa had explored the importance of the symbolic language in the Pali Canon in a number of lectures and publications.

 Matsyendranath and Daripada from the Natha Pantha also wrote their poems in the ''Sandhya bhasa'' symbol language.

 In spiritual alchemy, a graphic symbolism was a means of spreading also because of church and authority.